wangpuup/Light_Transformer/README.md

 # Light_Transformer

+This file contains the code of the light transformer encoder of the paper "A light transformer for speech-to-intent applications".
 If you find this code useful for your research, please cite this paper in any publication:

 @inproceedings{wang2021light,
   title={A light transformer for speech-to-intent applications},